luiscruz/course_sustainableSE/2022/index.md

 - Prepare a presentation for next Tuesday (Feb 15).
 - 7 min + 3 min Q&A.
 - Presentation is 7.5% of the grade.
 (But you can recover in the presentation of project 2)
 - Submission by pull request to the website.
-Instructions will follow soon.
+Instructions [here](https://luiscruz.github.io/course_sustainableSE/2022/literature_review.html).
 - **Deadline** Tuesday, Feb 15.

 ### Project 1 – Measuring Software Energy Consumption